Become a safe, confident and knowledgeable forager

 An invaluable addition to any forager, herbalist, gardener, horticulturist or naturalist’s library, providing plant-lovers with a much-needed resource to understanding nature’s most useful wild plants.

-The collection is delivered immediately as downloadable PDFs.
+Foraging Through The Year is delivered immediately as downloadable PDFs.
 So you can keep them on your mobile device when you go out foraging.

 No need to drain your monthly data package.
 And no need to be connected to the internet.